rohitnair11/Regression-R/README.md

 # Regression-R

-Simple Linear Regression and Lasso Regression in R.
+Simple Linear Regression and Lasso Regression in R using the `glmnet` library.